Northwest Territories

 Diavik Diamond Mine comprised 4 diamond-bearing pipes that were mined using a combination of open pit and underground mining.
 Diavik produced predominantly stunning white diamonds, along with a small number of rare yellow diamonds, to the highest possible standards of safety and integrity.

-Diavik Diamond Mine's last ore
+Diavik Diamond Mine’s last ore milestone took place in March 2026.

 Innovation at Diavik